 Western Europe and a Return to Colombia

-I flirted with the idea of returning to Lima to live but knew I'd be happier in Medellin.
+I flirted about returning to Lima to live but knew I'd be happier in Medellin.
 I was back in time to celebrate the New Year.

 Exhausted from a year that saw me visit 20 countries on four continents, I chose to spend more time in Colombia in 2013.

-In early 2015, as the height of Medellin Living's popularity and as the city began to see more tourists, I began receiving harassing messages from an anonymous, and presumably Colombian person hiding behind fake Facebook accounts.
+In early 2015, at the height of Medellin Living's popularity and as the city began to see more tourists, I began receiving harassing messages from an anonymous and presumably Colombian person hiding behind fake Facebook accounts.

 The messages were increasingly threatening, with the person blaming me for the rise in sex and drug tourism in the city even though I neither participated in nor promoted either activity.